On the Proof of Chiral Symmetry Breaking from Anomaly Matching in QCD-like Theories: Introduction

-There are other arguments, not based on 't Hooft anomaly matching, that can support chiral symmetry breaking.
-In particular, one might hope to deduce the properties of real QCD from $\mathcal{N}=1$ SUSY QCD~\cite{Seiberg:1994bz,Seiberg:1994pq} by adding small supersymmetry-breaking terms~\cite{Aharony:1995zh,Cheng:1998xg,Arkani-Hamed:1998dti,Luty:1999qc,Abel:2011wv,Murayama:2021xfj,Luzio:2022ccn}.
-Although the IR dynamics of SUSY QCD can be characterized rather precisely and various exotic phases can be identified, extrapolating to real QCD by sending the supersymmetry-breaking scale to infinity is challenging due to the possible occurence of phase transitions~\cite{Luzio:2022ccn,Dine:2022req}.
+There exist other arguments, not based on 't Hooft anomaly matching, that can give evidence to the occurrence of chiral symmetry breaking in the confining description of QCD-like theories.
+One attempt makes use of the mass inequality $m_B\geq m_\pi$, which has been proven by Weingarten to hold in QCD-like theories~\cite{Weingarten:1983uj}, see also~\cite{Nussinov:1999sx}.
+Here $m_B$ is the mass of the lightest baryon and $m_\pi$ is the mass of the lightest state interpolated by the operator $\bar q \gamma^5 q$.
+If one assumes that chiral symmetry is not spontaneously broken in the confining description, then matching 't Hooft anomalies requires $m_B=0$, and the mass inequality implies $m_\pi=0$.
+Although this proves that there must exist at least one massless scalar in the spectrum (something which is in fact rather interesting per se), it does not contradict the initial assumption of unbroken chiral symmetry, since the axial current $J^\mu_A$ and the state~$\pi$ transform differently under $SU(N_f)_L\times SU(N_f)_R$, hence $\langle 0 | J^\mu_A| \pi \rangle = 0$.
+Therefore, this argument does not seem conclusive.
+A different approach aims at deducing the properties of real QCD from those of $\mathcal{N}=1$ SUSY QCD~\cite{Seiberg:1994bz,Seiberg:1994pq} by adding small supersymmetry-breaking terms~\cite{Aharony:1995zh,Cheng:1998xg,Arkani-Hamed:1998dti,Luty:1999qc,Abel:2011wv,Murayama:2021xfj,Luzio:2022ccn}.
+Although the IR dynamics of near-SUSY QCD can be characterized rather precisely and various exotic phases can be identified, extrapolating to real QCD by sending the supersymmetry-breaking scale to infinity is challenging due to the possible occurrence of phase transitions~\cite{Luzio:2022ccn,Dine:2022req}.
 In this work, we do not rely on supersymmetry.